Advertisement

 REM Sleep and Insight

-• Finding creative solutions to problems
+• Spotting non-obvious solutions to problems they've been stuck on

-The Classic Study
+The Wagner Study (2004)

 Deep Sleep and Memory